XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 This amendment was intended to add support for several types of crypto-conditions from the official [crypto-conditions specification](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03) for use in [EscrowCreate][] and [EscrowFinish][] transactions.

 However, the amendment was added to `rippled` v0.60.0 before implementation was complete.
 As a result, this amendment ID refers to incomplete code which does almost nothing.
-To safely add support for additional crypto-conditions without causing a conflict with versions that have the incomplete code, a different amendment ID would be needed.
+Modifying the existing amendment to add support for other crypto-conditions would cause a conflict with old versions of the amendment already in released software.
+If a future release adds support for additional crypto-conditions, it must use a new and different amendment ID.

 ## DeletableAccounts